 Whether it is “baby needles” or the shingles vaccination for older adults, you can help maintain good health and prevent serious illness by keeping immunisations up to date.

-Child and Adolscent Immunisations
+Child and Adolsecent Immunisations

 We regularly vaccinate our younger patients in line with the Queensland Health and Australian Immunisation Schedule.
 With this in mind, we have Government-funded vaccines available on site.
+Reydon Street Medical have 4 friendly and experienced doctors (both male and female) who would be happy to help you protect yourself and your family.

 The Immunisations recommended for Australians are frequently updated as disease patterns change or as the available vaccinations are improved and it can be hard to keep up.
 The current recommendations may not match the Red Book given to you when your baby was born.
 It’s easy to check the latest advice on Queensland Health’s “Immunisation Schedule Queensland” website.
 Check your child’s immunisation by age using the Queensland Health charts below: